Split infinitive: Types

 Other parts of speech would be very unusual in this position.
 However, in verse, poetic inversion for the sake of meter or of bringing a rhyme word to the end of a line often results in abnormal syntax, as with Shakespeare's split infinitive (to pitied be, cited above), in fact an inverted passive construction in which the infinitive is split by a past participle.
 Presumably, this would not have occurred in a prose text by the same author.

-Finally, there is a construction with a word or words between to and an infinitive that nevertheless is not considered a split infinitive, namely, infinitives joined by a conjunction.
-This is not objected to even when an adverb precedes the second infinitive.
-Examples include "We pray you to proceed/ And justly and religiously unfold..."
+When multiple infinitives are linked by a conjunction, the particle to tends to be used only once at the beginning of the sequence: to eat, drink, and be merry.
+In this case, the conjunction and any other words that fall between the to and the final infinitive have seldom been deemed to create a split infinitive, and almost always have been considered uncontroversial.
+Examples include "We pray you to proceed / And justly and religiously unfold..."
 (Shakespeare, Henry V, Act II, scene 9) and "...she is determined to be independent, and not live with aunt Pullet" (George Eliot, The Mill on the Floss, volume VI, chapter I).